 EU/EEA/Swiss nationals are not required to obtain a Portuguese student visa but must register with the relevant authorities upon arrival in Portugal if their course of study is longer than 90 days.

-Family Reunion Visa Portugal
+D6 Family Reunification Visa

 Family reunification visa can be requested in AIMA (former SEF) at the same time as the main visa application, or after received the visa.
 The following is the list of family members that may qualify for family reunification visa: